Manuel Sandoval Vallarta: Biography

 While at MIT, Vallarta was a mentor to Richard Feynman and Julius Stratton.
 In fact, he was the co-author of Feynman's first scientific publication, a letter to Physical Review concerning the scattering of cosmic rays.
 This led to an interesting Feynman story:

 Vallarta let his student in on a secret of mentor-protégé publishing: the senior scientist's name comes first.
 Feynman had his revenge a few years later, when Heisenberg concluded an entire book in cosmic rays with the phrase: "such an effect is not to be expected according to Vallarta and Feynman."
 When they next met, Feynman asked gleefully whether Vallarta had seen Heisenberg's book.
 Vallarta knew why Feynman was grinning.
 "Yes," he replied.
 "You're the last word in cosmic rays."

-With Georges Lemaître, a Belgian physicist and Catholic priest, Vallarta discovered that the intensity of cosmic rays varied with latitude because these charged particles are interacting with the Earth's magnetic field.
-They also worked on a theory of primary cosmic radiation and applied it to their investigations of the sun's magnetic field and the effects of the galaxy's rotation.
+With Georges Lemaître, a Belgian physicist and Catholic priest, Vallarta theoretically predicted that the intensity of cosmic rays should vary with latitude because these charged particles are interacting with the Earth's magnetic field.
+However, they were unaware that Bruno Rossi had already predicted such latitude effect (along with the East-West effect) a few years before, in 1930.
+They also worked on a theory of primary cosmic radiation and applied it to their investigations of the Sun's magnetic field and the effects of the galaxy's rotation.

 From 1943 to 1946, he divided his time between MIT and UNAM.
 By 1946, he chose to remain with UNAM full-time.

 While at UNAM, he worked with Luis Alvarez and Arthur Compton on experiments to show that cosmic rays were composed of protons.

 Later in life, Vallarta became involved in administration.
 In 1946, he became a member of the governing board of UNAM, and was director of the National Polytechnic Institute from 1944 to 1947.
 He served on and led a number of commissions for the Mexican government, mostly relating to science policy, and represented his country at numerous international conferences.
 He was elected to the American Philosophical Society in 1954.